Building Blocks – Capacity Building Grants

 Are You Grant Ready

-Grant Readiness is primarily about your organisation’s relevant capabilities and how convincingly you can demonstrate them within a business case.
+Grant Readiness is about your organisationโ€™s relevant capabilities and how convincingly you can demonstrate them within a business case.
+Read this article to understand your grant readiness and how you can elevate it using proven strategies that significantly improve your chances of success in securing vital funding.

 N